 sudo docker compose up -d

-The first launch will take a few minutes as Docker downloads the images and the database is initialized.
+The first launch will take a few minutes as Docker downloads all the necessary images.
 You can monitor the progress with:

 sudo docker compose logs -f